NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     shaped bodies.

 --mapprojected-data <string>
-    Given map-projected versions of the input images, the DEM they were mapprojected onto, and IP matches among the mapprojected images, create IP matches among the un-projected images before doing bundle adjustment.
+    Given map-projected versions of the input images and the DEM they were mapprojected onto, create interest point matches among the mapprojected images, unproject and save those matches, then continue with bundle adjustment.
+Existing match files will be reused.
 Specify the mapprojected images and the DEM as a string in quotes, separated by spaces.
-An example is in the documentation.
+See :numref:`mapip` for an example.

 --save-intermediate-cameras
     Save the values for the cameras at each iteration.